-With Marcel’s practice during the 28-Day Meditation Challenge, he has become less reactive when a trigger shows up, his thoughts have become more gentle, and he has become more accepting to what has been happening around him.
-This is exactly what this practice is dedicated to serving, it has been designed to assist you in showing up more in your present with more ease and capability.
+With Marcel’s practice during the 28-Day Meditation Challenge, he has become less reactive when a trigger shows up, his thoughts have become more gentle, and he has become more accepting of what has been happening around him.
+This is exactly what this practice is dedicated to serving, it has been designed to assist you in showing up more in your present with greater ease and capability.

 After having years of struggle with falling asleep when triggered, he now uses the meditation practice to help him fall asleep.
-Getting grounded upon your bed allows the reconnection to the earth to occur even if your feet are not planted on the ground.
-Marcel is able to drop in to his physical body and ease the tension his triggers create disallowing him to fall asleep.
+Marcel is able to drop in to his physical body and ease the tension his triggers create, allowing him to fall asleep.

-Although titled 28-Day Challenge, Marcel shared with me that he sees no end to this practice.
-He now knows the benefit of the tools in this practice that says no to the thoughts and says yes to the physical body.
-He knows the necessity of them and will keep having teas with his now smaller “dragons”, smelling the oil on his skin and taking a mindful meditative breath as a break of a challenging triggering moment.
+Although titled “The 28-Day Challenge,” Marcel shared with me that he sees no end to this practice.
+He now knows the benefit of the tools in this practice that says ‘no’ to the thoughts and says ‘yes’ to the physical body.
+He knows the necessity of them and will keep having tea with his (now less intimidating) smaller “dragons.”

 Marcel’s heartfelt testimonial about his trajectory has encouraged many clients to take the pilot seat of their mental health carriage and re-write their fates.

 Would you like to take control of your anxiety, stress, and/or anger, as Marcel did?
 I invite you to learn more about how the 28-Day Meditation Challenge works.